leblancfg/leblancfg.github.io/content/hill.md

 3. **Rolling Resistance**: Friction between tires and road, linear with velocity.
 4. **Air Resistance**: Increases with the square of your velocity

-The simulation below models a 1.2km route with a hill in the middle.
+The simulation below models a 1'200 m route with a hill in the middle.
 You can apply a power surge at different points to see when it's most effective.

 ## When Should You Surge?